 The Consultative Draft Strategy [3Mb] was approved by Committee on 28th October 2020.

 The Draft Strategy was informed by the first round of public consultation which ran from 1st to 25th October 2019.
 You can view the detailed results and a short summary of the findings (open in Chrome, Firefox or Microsoft Edge).
-In early 2021, we engaged further with communities and we are currently in the process of analysing the feedback we received on the draft.
+In early 2021, we engaged further with communities and we are currently in the process of analysing the feedback we received on the draft (over 50 comments).
 In the coming months, we will finalise the Food Growing Strategy based on your comments and identify where we require additional resources to deliver the action plan, then report our findings and finalised strategy back to Committee.

 Strategic Environmental Assessment

 As part of the process we have to consult SNH, SEPA and Historic Scotland on whether the plan, programme or strategy is likely to raise issues of significant environmental impact.
 Schedule 2 of the Environmental Assessment Act sets out criteria for determining the likely significant effects on the environment.

 We sent our Screening Report [172Kb] for the draft Food Growing Strategy to the consultation authorities to determine whether the strategy is likely to have effects on the environment on 26th September 2019.
 You can view the response from the Consultation Authorities below: